orange-cloudfoundry/cf-mysql-release/docs/cluster-config.md

 Galera supports multiple methods for
 [State Snapshot Transfer](http://www.percona.com/doc/percona-xtradb-cluster/5.5/manual/state_snapshot_transfer.html).
-We have chosen the `xtrabackup` method, as it has the advantage of keeping the donor node writeable during SST.
+We have chosen the `mariabackup` method, as it has the advantage of keeping the donor node writeable during SST.

 ### InnoDB Redo Log Files